allisonamber/AbelmoschusEsculentus/README.md

 	circle="true">

 ## Okra in North Africa
 MALEK PAR.
-1: This paragraph with follow Mary's transitioning with a focus on North Africa. <span data-mouseover-map-flyto="36.8790882, 10.3276780"> Look here</span>
+1: This paragraph with follow Mary's transitioning with a focus on North Africa.
 <param ve-map
 	center="36.89054761602349, 10.322687034859703"
 	zoom="5"